mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-gas-station.en.md

 7. With the payment identifier, you can [search](https://www.mercadopago.com.ar/developers/en/reference/payments/_payments_search/get/) the payment and continue with your internal processes.

-   > If the status is `approved`, the payment must be credited.
+   > If the status is `approved`, the payment must be accredited.
 On the other hand, if it is `rejected`, the app will retry the payment requesting another means of payment.

 8. That is all!
 Inform your customer that the payment was processed correctly.